What Is Perinatal Depression And Anxiety?

 – Other physical symptoms such as heart palpitations, sweaty hands, stomach complaints

 These include sudden thoughts (for example, “what if I drop the baby on the stairs?”) or sudden images (for example, picturing the baby falling off the changing table).
-These thoughts and images are very distressing.

 Depression, anxiety, OCD, stressor and trauma-related disorders frequently occur together.